 Director: Don Smith, Dean of the ULM Library

 Center for Business and Economic Research

-The Center for Business and Economic Research functions to stimulate research activities of the faculty and to serve the business and industrial populace of northeast Louisiana in solving business and economic problems of the area.
-The center gathers, analyzes, interprets, and disseminates statistical information resulting from investigations of potential economic significance to the Northeast area.
+The Center for Business and Economic Research functions to stimulate research activities of the faculty and to serve the business and industrial populace of northeast Louisiana in solving the business and economic problems of the area.
+The center gathers, analyzes, interprets, and disseminates statistical information resulting from investigations of potential economic significance to the Northeast Louisiana area.

 Director: Dr. Robert C. Eisenstadt

 The Communication Resource Center serves the Department of Communication by providing a space for the Speech and Debate Forum to hold forensic labs, department meetings, graduate comprehensive exams, and a library.
 Located in Stubbs Hall, Room 117, the Communication Resource Center is also used for instructional purposes, interviewing prospective candidates, and is reserved by other departments when other meeting places are unavailable.

 Satellite secretary for Stubbs Hall: Mrs. Linda Davis